shonjoy91/rsp-sw-toolkit-gw/README.md

 ## Update Sensor Software

-To update your sensor software to the latest version, please see the update_sensor.md located in this repo.
+To update your sensor software to the latest version, please see [update_sensor.md](update_sensor.md) located in this repo.

 ## Use Cases